The BAYEDE! brand has been launched in partnership with new, small and medium enterprises

 Bayede! is focused on job creation

-opportunities which not only provide sustainable jobs but also empower people through skills transfer and capacity building.
+opportunities which not only provide sustainable jobs but also empowers people through skills transfer and capacity building.
 Our aim is to ignite industries and develop people to become self sufficient.
-Bayede! develops products, design and source products from a variety of individuals and small enterprises in an effort to help with sustainable job creation.
+Bayede! develops products, designs and sources products from a variety of individuals and small enterprises in an effort to help with sustainable job creation.
 We focus on agriculture, arts and crafts and manufacturing.
 There are currently 90 entities involved in Bayede!
 Marketing, benefiting more than 1200 people.

 FINANCIAL & SOCIAL

 Different beading groups are involved in this project.
 We focus on women empowerment in rural areas of South Africa.
 Bayede! aims to bring hope and dignity to women and to uplift impoverished communities.
 Bayede! also has an intern program that assists young graduates to obtain work experience.
 We aim to revive culture and to develop a royal brand that portrays 200 years of South African History.
-The brand from Africa, for Africa that the majority of the population relates to.
 Bayede! aims to unite the nations in an effort to bring unity and prosperity to all.

 MANAGE QUALITY & SUSTAINABILITY